Chart Color Schemes

 The level of cultural diversity witnessed in Werribee South was found to be above average when compared nationally for a number of language and cultural background related metrics

-Werribee South, as per the data provided, exhibited higher cultural diversity than most local areas with 27.2% of its population born overseas and 21.3% speaking a language other than English at home.
-Christianity was identified as the predominant religion in Werribee South, comprising 63.7% of the population, which is notably higher compared to Greater Melbourne's average of 38.4%.
-The top three ancestry groups in Werribee South were English (19.7%), Australian (18.7%), and Italian (12.3%).
+Werribee South had a higher cultural diversity than most local areas, with 27.2% of residents born overseas and 21.3% speaking languages other than English at home.
+Christianity was the predominant religion in Werribee South, comprising 63.7%, compared to 43.0% across Greater Melbourne.
+The top three ancestry groups were English (19.7%), Australian (18.7%), and Italian (12.3%), which was significantly higher than the regional average of 5.2%.

 Frequently Asked Questions - Diversity